309 Gregory Hall

 As the founding executive editor of The Medieval Globe, Carol has played a prominent role in promoting global approaches to medieval studies.
 This biannual journal explores the modes of communication, materials of exchange, and myriad interconnections among regions, communities, and individuals in an era central to human history.
 It encourages scholarship in three related areas of study: the direct and indirect means through which peoples, ideas, and things came into contact with one another; the deep roots of allegedly modern global phenomena; and the ways in which perceptions of “the Middle Ages” and “the medieval” have been (and continue to be) constructed, shaped, and deployed around the world.
 TMG's inaugural double issue was published in 2014: Pandemic Disease in the Medieval World: Rethinking the Black Death, edited by Monica H. Green.
 Like all thematic issues, it is also available in The Medieval Globe Books series.
 The most recent, simultaneously available in Open Access format, presents New Evidence for the Dating and Impact of the Black Death in Asia (2022), making a compelling case that plague was already ravaging China in the 1220s -- a century before its advent in the Mediterranean world.

-At Illinois, Symes holds joint appointments in Theatre, Classics, and Medieval Studies, as well as in History.
-She is also affiliated with the Unit for Criticism and Interpretive Theory, Global Studies, and the Program for Jewish Culture and Society.
-Over the past decade, she has begun to create stageworthy translations of several important medieval dramas, including the Anglo-Norman Ordo representacionis Ade (the so-called Jeu d'Adam), the Latin comedy Babio, and the monumental Ludus de Antichristo.
-All have been staged in productions directed by Kyle A. Thomas (Ph.D 2018).
-Her verse translation of The Play of Adam had its world premiere at The Cloisters (Metropolitan Museum of Art) in New York on December 17-18, 2016.
+Carol's stageworthy translations of several early medieval plays, including the Anglo-Norman Ordo representacionis Ade (the so-called Jeu d'Adam), the Latin comedy Babio, and the monumental Ludus de Antichristo, have all been performed in collaboration with theatre practitioner and historian Kyle A. Thomas.
+Notably, her verse translation of The Play of Adam had its world premiere at The Cloisters (The Metropolitan Museum of Art) in New York on December 17-18, 2016.
 It was restaged and filmed at Illinois in 2017, where a short documentary about the production's creative process was also filmed.
 Her translation of the Ludus de Antichristo (Play about the Antichrist), composed at the influential Bavarian abbey of Tegernsee around 1160, has been published by DeGruyter and is accompanied by Kyle's full historical commentary, dramaturgical analysis, and Latin edition.
 (Listen to our podcast interview on the New Books Network.)